tboulier/tboulier.github.io/_posts/2018-06-12-Light-Squeezing-Polariton.md

 In collaboration with the group of Jacqueline Bloch and Alberto Amo at C2N, we developed narrow pillars (2.5 μm in diameter and a height of 10 μm).

 The addition of several enhancements such as an asymmetry in the optical cavity, a larger number of quantum wells, and the use of a large photonic fraction (75%) resulted in a new intensity compression record (~ 36%) for this type of system.

-The paper is available in open-access at [Nature Communications 5, 3260, (2014)](https://www.nature.com/articles/ncomms4260).
+Our paper is available in open-access at [Nature Communications 5, 3260, (2014)](https://www.nature.com/articles/ncomms4260).
 The all-semiconductor composition of this new source, its small size, and its low power requirement make it an interesting proof of principle for future quantum technologies.